dinvincible98/Jackal_ROS_Noetic_Bringup/README.md

 * Turn on the jackal then remember to press the small red button.
 * Connect remote pc to MSR jackal router
 * SSH into Jackal (ssh jackal@jackal-desktop)
+* Make sure you clone this repo to both Jackal and your remote pc
-* In every new terminal on the jackal source setup_jackal.bash
+* In every new terminal on the jackal: source setup_jackal.bash
-* In every new terminal on the jackal source setup_laptop.bash
+* In every new terminal on the remote pc: source setup_laptop.bash
-* On jackal terminal:
+* On Jackal terminal:

+      $ roslaunch jackal_noetic_bringup velodyne.launch(Bring up VLP-16)
+      $ roslaunch jackal_noetic_bringup slam_toolbox_jackal.launch(Bring up move_base, jackal_base and slam_toolbox)

+* On Remote pc:

-      roslaunch jackal_noetic_bringup
+      $ roslaunch jackal_noetic_bringup slam_toolbox_pc.launch